connorbell/ShaderChain/README.md

 This tool is a development interface for chaining glsl fragment shaders.

-✔️  Load a chain of shaders from json
+✔️  Load a chain of shaders from json and add passes at runtime.

-✔️  Define their uniforms and map them to midi keys
+✔️  Define their uniforms and map them to midi keys.

 ✔️  Render out to pngs with a duration and fps (good for making loops!)